Advanced Studio Practice

 Interests: Health, Research

 In Quantitative Analysis, students build on the basic chemical concepts and skills learned in the foundations course.
 The concept of a mole is explored and students learn to predict the products of chemical reactions.
-In this lab-based course, students will conduct a variety of experiments and use stoichiometry to quantitatively analyze their findings and the efficiency of their experimentation.
-Finally, students explore solution chemistry, including acids and bases, through both conceptual and quantitative lenses.
+In this lab-based course, students conduct a variety of experiments and use stoichiometry to quantitatively analyze their findings and the efficiency of their experimentation.
+Finally, students explore molarity and solution chemistry, including acids and bases, through both conceptual and quantitative lenses.
 Prerequisites: Chemistry Foundations and Biology Foundations.

 Advanced Engineering Design – Project Studio (Honors)